itskarelleh/Pawsense/README.md

 <a name="stack"></a>

 ## Stack
-The frontend and backend are separate from each other since both have different programming languages and frameworks.
+The frontend and back end are separate from each other since both have different programming languages and frameworks.

 ### Frontend
 - Next.js (Client)